pippinbarr/chesses2/process/process-journal.md

 - __A chess piece can see adjacent squares and move squares, but with diminishing ability__.
 So here the further the square the less clearly you can see it, with a kind of fall-off.
 This could be part of the "additive/subtractive" idea in the previous one too.

 I suppose what I'm seeing here is: I like the implications of adjacent+moves, though there MAY be something to be said for only moves.
 But the key is it needs to look a little more mysterious and fun, and I think some kind of version where squares' visibility are controlled by how many units can see them is a solid choice, rather than just on and off.

+---

+# XR and LeWitt and Next?
+(Wednesday, 11 March 2020, 16:02PM)

+## XR

+I made the XR (cross reality) game of my dreams (name courtesy of Rilla after some consultation about the correct buzzy term to apply here).
+It's literally just a chess board with no pieces on it, with the idea that it's cross-reality because it provides a "virtual" chess board and the player brings some pieces and plays the game on top, maybe by tipping their laptop over or by playing with tiny pieces on a phone, say.

+I like this because I think it perfectly meets my desire to make a game of chess that's just a board (or some other ultra-static version).
+I'd originally been thinking about it as 4'33" but pitching it as next-gen technology is much funnier.

+The one "issue" it introduces is the need for an information panel to explain the joke in case it's not totally clear.
+That's not ideal by any means, but having information panels might be a way to invite more people in and to clarify specific rules.

+## LeWitt

+Got a prototype of LeWitt up and running with a p5 canvas laid over the chess board.
+It's already quite satisfying, with just the potential hurdle of making the lines themselves a bit more "human" in keeping with the idea/spirit of LeWitt's wall drawings.
+Each piece draws a line through its trajectory.
+I like the idea you can save out the work you create after finishing the game.
+It should even be an automatic thing that prompts you to download the image.

+Remaining experiments are around humanising.
+I'll try p5.scribble and maybe my own line drawing function with noise() added to wobble it.
+Can even lerp the line over the move time.
+It may end up better rolling my own just because I'll have some control.

+## Next?

+So I have five that I'm genuinely satisfied with.
+I think FOG is the crowd pleaser here (just as Gravity was previously), and I'm fine with that.
+I need three more for a set and I have six possibilities: music, traces/heatmap, cut/choose, greys, life, skill...

+Unsurprisingly I've left these ones until later because less immediately jazzed by them.
+The heatmap won't be very hard, so that may make the most sense.
+Could either map generic activity or could map black and white separately.
+Could make captures "hotter" that not.
+Could mark out trajectories of movement or could not.
+I wonder if it will just look unintelligible.

+Music is semi easy but I wonder if it will sound just terrible.
+If it does... so be it?
+But if it's not interesting then... meh?

+There's the problem right?
+They might just not actually be interesting.
+But obviously I just make them and see what happens.
+So I should make: heatmap, music, and probably life just because that's such a weird idea.
+But I also really like cut/choose.